inBeat/inbeat-website/content/top-influencers/instagram/lifestyle/canada/toronto/_index.md

 ---
-title: Top 10 Lifestyle Instagram Influencers In Toronto In 2022
+title: Top 10 Lifestyle Instagram Influencers In Toronto In 2023
 description: >-
-  Find top lifestyle Instagram influencers in Toronto in 2022.
-Most popular hashtags: #toronto #lifestyle #ad #canada.
+  Find top lifestyle Instagram influencers in Toronto in 2023.
+Most popular hashtags: #toronto #sponsored #torontoblogger #torontolife.
 platform: Instagram
-hits: 253
+hits: 71
-text_top: Discover the best Instagram accounts on inBeat.
+text_top: See the best Instagram accounts on inBeat.
-text_bottom: inBeat holds 253 Instagram influencers like this in Toronto, Canada for you to pitch.
+text_bottom: Our search engine holds 71 Instagram influencers like this in Toronto, Canada for you to work with.
 profiles:
   - username: "sairahayatkhan"
     fullname: >-